 Much of my dissertation research at Princeton focused on the efficacy of low-cost alternatives to traditional tropical forest restoration practices.
 In Costa Rica's Área de Conservación Guanacaste, I found a living laboratory to examine how tens of thousands of hectares of former pasture have undergone a dramatic (and deeply heterogeneous) recovery into endangered tropical dry forest without a need for intensive replanting or site preparation.
 But what underpins the large heterogeneity in the recovery of floral diversity and biomass?
 And what does it mean for threatened fauna?
 In instances where conditions demand intervention to ensure recovery, can creative solutions still offer low-cost alternatives?
 In a case study on the ecological outcomes of an orange peel waste disposal project, we found that the answer to the last question was a resounding yes.

-Currently, I'm working on a project looking at the feasibility and safety of using coffee byproducts for forest restoration in Latin America.
+More recently, I worked on a project looking at the feasibility and safety of using coffee byproducts for forest restoration in Latin America.
 Check back soon as we look to publish this work.

 I'm a strong, unabashed believer in picking low-hanging fruit.
 If there's a way I can help deliver impactful or interesting research findings quickly and easily, I don't shy away just because it doesn't fit the narrative for a particular line of inquiry.
 I think it keeps you sharp and versatile as a scientist and is an excellent way to multiply the good your science does in the world.
 It's how I ended up working up a languishing dataset on butterfly transects and co-authoring a paper examining the scales at which ecologists engage in our observational research.
 I hope this instinct and a privileged education at the feet of some true giants in the world of theoretical-, disease-, and population ecology and wildlife-, organismal-, and evolutionary biology continues to lead me in unexpected directions in the future.